Project Area 1: Systems, Society & Human Experience

 This project area explores how relational systems—personal, communal, institutional, and environmental—shape experiences of connection, conflict, orientation, and change.

 Through interdisciplinary inquiry, we examine how relationships adapt under pressure, how environments influence behavior, and how individuals and groups cultivate pathways toward coherence, repair, and understanding.
+Where systems fracture, this work traces what conditions make restoration possible.

 Project Area 3: Narrative, Memory & Emerging Futures